HIPAA Enabled Accounts:

 To the extent Subscriber’s HIPAA Enabled Account enables calls to Zendesk Application Programming Interface(s) ("API's"), Subscriber shall assume all responsibility for understanding the security implications of all Subscriber or third party entities allowed to create, access, modify, or delete Service Data and PHI via such access and/or integrations.
 For access to said API’s Zendesk offers various methods as described here and Subscriber shall implement the following security best practices based on the API model used:

 - REST API token approach.
 This model is the broadest, and allows an API token to utilize the full functionality of the API model.
 By its nature, it provides the widest access and capabilities and should be used with caution.
-When using this approach, Subscriber will (i) use a unique token for each service and give the token a descriptive name designating function; (ii) not share API tokens with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if API token is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber will rotate the associated token immediately; and (iv) at a minimum, rotate the token frequently in accordance with Subscriber’s organization policies.
+When using this approach, Subscriber should (i) use a unique token for each service and give the token a descriptive name designating function; (ii) not share API tokens with any third-party unless reasonably required and pursuant to transmission methods which are encrypted from end-to-end; (iii) acknowledge that if API token is shared with a third-party, and Subscriber is made aware of a third-party data breach, Subscriber should rotate the associated token immediately; and (iv) at a minimum, rotate the token frequently in accordance with Subscriber’s organization policies.

-- Subscriber must enable ‘require authentication for download’ in order to require authentication to access attachments.
+- Subscriber should enable ‘require authentication for download’ in order to require authentication to access attachments.
 Failure to do so shall mean that any unrestricted attachment may be accessed by anyone with access to the correct URL for said attachment.
 In such cases, Subscriber shall assume all responsibility for the content of, and access to such attachment data.

-- Subscriber should not alter viewing permissions which allow a user to see updates for an entire instance/brand/organization or alter the default setting allowing access beyond the user's own tickets (unless Subscriber assumes all responsibility for ensuring such users are approved by Subscriber to access all subsequent data).
+- Subscriber should not alter viewing permissions which allow a user to see updates for an entire instance/brand/organization or alter the default setting allowing access beyond the user's own tickets or group (unless Subscriber assumes all responsibility for ensuring such users are approved by Subscriber to access all subsequent data).
 Subscriber acknowledges that End-User organization permissions can be set in the user profile and in the organization itself and if the settings conflict, the more permissive setting overrides the less permissive setting.

 - Subscriber acknowledges that Zendesk is not responsible for securing email transmissions from End-Users, and related Service Data, prior to being received into Subscriber’s Zendesk Support instance.
 This includes any PHI that may be passed through email via replies to Zendesk Support tickets, including but not limited to, ticket comments or attachments.